ycechungAI/SWE-agent/docs/installation/keys.md

 3. Disable max input tokens check

 in your [config file](../config/config.md).
+Note that you're always ingesting a config file: If you haven't specified it manually with `--config`, we're loading a default config, which might not what you want (in particular, it uses function calling and prompt caching)!
 If you're using a [litellm proxy](https://docs.litellm.ai/docs/providers/openai_compatible#usage-with-litellm-proxy-server), make sure to set your `agent.model.name` to `openai/...` and set `agent.model.api_key` to the key you've configured for your proxy (or a random value; it cannot be empty).